By Connor Spach, Earthwatch Communications Intern

 Bruce has spent over 20 years working with elephants, and beginning in 2017, he will launch this new Earthwatch project, in part to help reduce human-elephant conflict (HEC) in Kenya.
 Elephants have come into conflict with farmers by eating or damaging crops as farms expand and elephant habitat dwindles.

 Another important focus of the study will be on land conservation by implementing the latest methods in sustainable agriculture and forestry.
-Climate change has resulted in extreme weather events, threatening agriculture production in sub-Saharan Africa.
+Climate change has resulted in extreme weather events, threatening agricultural production in sub-Saharan Africa.
 The project aims to find ways around these agriculture impediments by using climate-smart agriculture – a method that reduces pesticide and herbicide use and supports crops that are resistant to climate change while improving soil, land, and water management systems.
 The soil in this region lacks nutrients and water, and can only sustain agricultural life for a brief period causing farmers to travel deeper into the bush for healthier soil.

 As farmers shift their agriculture practices into elephant habitat, HEC has increased.
 Elephants are crucial to the maintenance of their environments by regenerating forests through seed dispersal and trail generation, as well as serving as an important source economically for African tourism.
 To better protect this species while supporting local farmers and their livelihoods, researchers are testing the effect of repellents on the elephants.